Living Costs, Discounts, Budgeting & Debt Advice

 Eligible students can apply for an NUS Extra Card, to get student discounts in a range of shops, and on a range of products and services including food and drink, entertainment and health and fitness.
 You will need to be enrolled on your course to apply.

 UAL students can get discounts on a range of IT products, including Apple computers and Microsoft Office.
-Current students can log in to MyArts for full information.
+See IT discounts.

 The Student Advice Service is available to provide further information and support on financial matters related to your course.